 This mold type develops as colonies that trigger airborne spores contributing to its wide and quick spread.
 Allergies and asthma are the main health concerns that Cladosporium can trigger.

 There are more than 1000 different types of molds out there.
-For an individual without much experience about mold and the related hazards, it is impossible to identify each mold type.
+For an individual without much experience with mold and the related hazards, it is impossible to identify each mold type.
 If left unchecked, mold can easily become a major hazard within your house.
 Foresee all these factors and consider performing early water damage and mold checkups for your property at least once a year.